There has been chatter for months, even years, about Vladimir Putin’s health.

 What Are Various Sources Saying About His Health?

 Let’s examine some of the scenarios about the state of Putin’s health.
-Eagle-eyed Internet users spotted a scar on Putin’s neck during Orthodox Easter services months back.
+Eagle-eyed Internet users spotted a scar on Putin’s neck during Orthodox Easter services last month.

 Other social media reports, especially those on Telegram, have noted that sometimes the mercurial supreme leader walks with a limp, appears to have something wrong with his right arm, and grips the table tightly where he sits during cabinet meetings.